image editor output image1850181532 1760374091776.png

 A coffee mug of DNA could hold all the data on Earth.

-- Unbelievable data density
+• Unbelievable data density

 Unlike hard drives that use rare metals, DNA is made from carbon, hydrogen, oxygen, nitrogen and phosphorus which make life itself.
 Switching just a fraction of data to DNA can drastically reduce e-waste.

-Disadvantages of DNA Data Storage
+Disadvantages of DNA data storage

 Right now, storing a movie in DNA costs more than making the movie itself.

-- Slow reading and writing speeds
+• Slow reading and writing speeds

 It is extremely expensive to write data into DNA.
-Current synthesis rate is around $1000-$3000 per megabyte of data.
-The price needs to drop by a million times if it needs to compete with hard drives and cloud storage. - Energy and resource cost for production
+Current synthesis rate is around $3500 per megabyte of data as claimed by Wyss Institute.
+The price needs to drop by a million times if it needs to compete with hard drives and cloud storage.

 Storing DNA doesn’t require much energy.
 But producing it requires lots of energy, reagents and enzymes.